 8 UNCTAD, 2017

-If you are keen to explore partnerships with French companies or take your business to France, write to us: email@example.com
+If you are keen to explore partnerships with French companies or take your business to France, please reach out to us at go.gov.sg/helloesg.

 Stay updated on the latest market opportunities for your company when you sign up for our monthly newsletter.